What Do Dogs Dream About?

 Do dogs’ dreams make sense from a scientific viewpoint?

-Do dogs dream – in a verified, scientific sense?
-The science definitely backs it up.
+Yes, the science definitely backs it up.
 Evidence strongly suggests that dogs experience similar sleep and dream stages, just like humans.
 In fact, dog brains are built quite like human brains.
-So like we’ve covered, our brainwaves and brain activity tend to be quite similar during sleep.3
+So like we’ve covered, our brainwaves and brain activity tend to be quite similar during sleep.3 Here are a couple of the most recent findings on dogs and their ability to dream.

 You might’ve observed your dog twitching, kicking, or even softly barking or growling while fast asleep.
 These movements, or dream-like behaviors, are akin to the actions they’d perform while awake.
 Like playing fetch in your yard or showing its dog park peers who’s boss.
-So just like you might dream about familiar activities or scenarios from your life, your dog might be reenacting experiences from their waking lives in their dreams.
+So just like you might dream about familiar activities or scenarios from your life, your dog might be reenacting experiences from their waking lives in their dreams. - Your dog’s ability to dream can depend on their size, age & build.

-- On the other hand, larger dogs tend to have longer dreams as well as longer non-dream time.
+Smaller dogs and puppies tend to dream faster and more often – but with shorter dreams on average.
+On the other hand, larger dogs tend to have longer dreams as well as longer non-dream time.
+Older dogs and puppies are also more likely to dream than middle-aged dogs.5

-- Similarly, they’re more likely to get a longer, more peaceful sleep when on their own beds than elsewhere.
+Dogs tend to sleep better after exercise – just like us.
+Similarly, they’re more likely to get a longer, more peaceful sleep when on their own beds than elsewhere.
 (Also like us!)
+And unfortunately, like us, dogs can also have nightmares – about fighting with other dogs, thunderstorms, or loud, scary noises like fireworks.6

 Can dogs have nightmares?